tarikbouari/My-Portfolio-Website/README.md

 # Description of the project.

-This is my  portfolio project that showcases my best work, personality and talents.
+This project is a personal portfolio responsible site that was assigned to me by Microverse.
+A figma prototype template was provided.

 ## Built With